 - How big is the transaction?

-The following methods for export payment are listed in order - from the method with the least risk first to the method with the most risk last.
+The following methods of export payment are listed in order of risk from

 Pre-Payment or Upfront Payment